anthay/ELIZA/doc/Eliza_part_2.md

 In the above quoted text from the CACM paper Weizenbaum says that a rule from the MEMORY list is “randomly selected.”
 But from the above code on line 001230 we can see that in fact the selection is not random but based on a hash function of the user’s input text, `I=HASH.(BOT.(INPUT),2)+1`. _Therefore, conversations with Eliza do not in fact have a random element and are reproducible._

-We do not yet have the implementation of the HASH function.
+We do not yet have the implementation of the HASH function. ([We do now.](https://github.com/anthay/ELIZA/blob/master/doc/Eliza_part_3.md))